tomryder44/Grasp-and-Lift-EEG-Detection/README.md

 ## Project Overview
 #### Task
-The overall aim of this work is to research how different signal processing and machine learning techniques and algorithm parameters impact the detection of the distinct parts of a 'grasp-and-lift' (GAL) using the recorded electroencephalogram (EEG) signals.
-The motivation behind being able to accurately predict events or intention in EEG data is an improved quality of life for amputees and those with neurological disorders.
-In the case of GAL detection, feeding the predictions into a robotic prosthesis would return some functionality back to upper-limb amputees.
+The aim of this work is to research how different signal processing and machine learning techniques and parameters impact the prediction of intent to move a hand in six different ways during a 'grasp-and-lift' (GAL) hand motion, using the recorded electroencephalogram (EEG) signals.
+Being able to accurately predict intent in EEG data opens up many possibilities of developing healthcare technologies to improve the quality of life of amputees and those with neurological disorders.
+In the case of predicting the seperate parts of a GAL, the predictions could be fed to a robotic prosthesis, allowing some intuitive control of a hand for upper-limb amputees.

 #### Grasp-and-Lift
 The GAL is defined as 6 distinct events, taking place in the same order, as: